markjprice/cs14net10/docs/code-editors/vscode.md

 > **Good Practice**: Navigate to **File** | **Auto Save**.
 This toggle will save the annoyance of remembering to save before rebuilding your application each time.

+In the preceding steps, I showed you how to use the `dotnet` CLI to create solutions and projects.
+Finally, with the August 2024 or later releases of the C# Dev Kit, VS Code has an improved project creation experience that provides you access to the same options you can use when creating a new project through the dotnet CLI.

+> You can learn more at the following link: https://devblogs.microsoft.com/dotnet/whats-new-in-csharp-dev-kit-august-2024/#create-new-project-configuration-options

 ### Compiling and running code using the dotnet CLI

 The next task is to compile and run the code: